-For entries $N_G>2$, it takes multiple qubits as the database to encode the quantum information.
-Thus, the physical picture of Bloch sphere in the minimal model is no longer valid, requiring a generalization of the rotation in the Hilbert space of higher dimension.
-Let us assume that the initial database for quantum search of target state $|t\rangle$ reads
+For entries with $N_G>2$, the database requires multiple qubits to encode the quantum information.Consequently, the simple Bloch sphere picture used in the minimal two-state model is no longer valid, necessitating a generalization of the rotation scheme to a higher-dimensional Hilbert space.
+Assume that the initial state for the quantum search of target state $|t\rangle$ is given by